papis/papis/doc/source/index.rst

-.. papis documentation master file, created by sphinx-quickstart on Fri May 12 00:56:29 2017.
+..
+Papis documentation master file, created by sphinx-quickstart on Fri May 12 00:56:29 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.